vinamra28/vinamra28/README.md

 ### Hi there 👋

-I am Vinamra Jain, a passionate developer working in India with more than 1.5 year of professional working experience. 🎯
+I am Vinamra Jain, a passionate developer working in India with more than 4 years of professional working experience. 🎯

-- 🏢 Currently working with Razorpay
+- 🏢 Currently working with **Red Hat**
-- 🏢 Previously worked at **Red Hat**
+- 🏢 Previously worked at **Razorpay**
 - 🌍 I'm mostly active within the [**Tekton Community**](https://tekton.dev)
 - 🌱 Learning all about **Open Source**
-- ⚙️ I mostly work with Golang and Cloud-Native technologies. 🚀
+- ⚙️ I mostly love working with Golang, Cloud-Native, Data warehousing technologies. 🚀
 - ⚙️ I also love to work with Java and NodeJs and develop Android applications. 🚀

 <p float="left">